Welcome

 KHS Ongoing Activities:

-The Locktender’s House will be open on Saturdays, Sundays and major holidays from 10 am to after 4 pm
+The Locktender’s House has two first-floor display rooms, open on Saturdays, Sundays and major holidays from 10 am to about 5 pm.
+It closes for the winter on December 1st.

 Note that the building had no air conditioning and minimal air circulation.
 Please maintain social distancing.
-Also, there is no bathroom available in the locktender’s house.
-The nearest bathroom is a portajohn in the parking lot, often this is removed in winter.
+Also, there is no bathroom available in the Locktender’s House.
+The nearest bathroom is a portajohn in the parking lot across the entrance road, maintained by the State Park.

 View Videos of Earlier Programs